TanjaKec/dsbootc/content/general/WhatLearn/_index.en.md

 ## How the course works

 #### Teaching and Learning Strategy
 The material is structured within four weekly modules.
-Each module is a day-long lesson split into morning (part I) and afternoon sessions (part II).
+Each module is a day-long lesson split into morning (part I) and afternoon (part II) sessions.

 -  10:00 – 13:00: delivery part I
 -  13:00 – 13:45: lunch break
--  13:45 – 17:00: deliver part II
+-  13:45 – 17:00: delivery part II
 -  17:00 – 18:00: question/answer time

 Each module will be taught by Dr Tatjana Kecojevic and will cover various related topics through appropriate case studies, presentations, readings and discussion forums.
 Essential data handling and statistical modelling techniques are introduced during the teaching sessions.
 Students are then expected to use their own time to deepen their understanding of the data models presented in the session.
 The conceptual models come to life when practice becomes reality during the hands on taught sessions, through the application of R. Students are then expected to use their own time to practise and hone the data handling expertise acquired during the taught sessions.
 Students are given the opportunity to test their knowledge, both conceptual and practical, on a weekly basis through interactive student/teacher workshops.